-You can complain about PPI yourself – for free.
-But find out what it means – and what it will cost you – if you choose to pay a claims company to complain on your behalf.
+Find out what it means – and what it will cost you – if you chose to pay a claims company to complain on your behalf.

-Claims companies often contact people by text messages or phone calls, and offer to help make a complaint about PPI.
-They may also advertise to tell you what they can offer.
+Before the PPI complaints deadline, companies often contacted people by text messages or phone calls, and offered to help make a complaint about PPI.
+Some also advertised to promote their services.

 These companies are also known as claims management companies (CMCs), claims handlers and claims firms.

 The FCA became the regulator for CMCs, including those handling financial services claims, from 1 April 2019.
 Visit Using claims management companies for more information.

 Claims companies are prohibited from charging upfront fees, but most charge a fee that can be up to 20% (plus VAT) of any amount you are refunded for your PPI.

 A 20% fee would mean you pay the claims company a £1,000 fee (plus VAT) out of a £5,000 refund, rather than receiving the full refund if you make the complaint yourself.